-The purpose of the rename distribution statement is to give the distribution another name.
+Purpose The purpose of the rename distribution statement is to give the distribution another name.

-The syntax for the rename distribution statement is
+Syntax The syntax for the rename distribution statement is

-rename distribution distributionname for pool resourcepath in serverpath to distributionname rename environment
+rename distribution distributionname for pool resourcepath in serverpath to distributionname

-The rename distribution statement is used to rename distributions.
+Description The rename distribution statement is used to rename distributions.
 The "default" distribution cannot be renamed.
 A distribution cannot be called "default" either.